-1) Backbone network: The proposed system utilizes a benchmark composed of HighResolutionNet-W32 and HighResolutionNet-W48 [18], as depicted in Fig. 2, representing the complete network architecture.
-Each HighResolution-Net is organized into four stages, comprising four subnetworks that include skip connections and residual blocks.
+1) Backbone network: The proposed system utilizes a benchmark composed of HighResolutionNet-W32 and HighResolutionNet-W48 [9], as depicted in Fig. 2.
+Each HighResolutionNet can be organized in two ways: three subnetworks or three stages that include residual blocks, a convolution unit, and 3×3 convolution for downsampling, along with bi-linear interpolation for upsampling.
 The default input image is resized to dimensions of 256×192 for both HighResolutionNet-W32 and HighResolutionNet-W48 models.
-The extracted features pass through each stage, with the initial dimensions of $H \times W$ being halved at every stage.
-Consequently, by the end of the backbone, the feature map size is reduced to $\frac{W}{16} \times \frac{H}{16}$, and the number of channels at the final layer reaches 256.
-The architecture employs only the first subnet throughout, maintaining the dimension of $W \times H$ up to the conclusion of the regression process.
-Additionally, the dimension of the channels doubles at each level, with tensor channels increasing from 32 at the first stage to 256 at the final stage.
-The baseline architecture's primary function is to gather crucial information from the extracted tensor and integrate it into the training process, which predicts human joints using cross-entropy loss.
+For each stage inside the network, the feature map with the initial dimensions of $H \times W$ is halved, and the channel count C doubles after every stage.
+Consequently, by the end of the backbone, the feature map size is reduced to $\frac{W}{4} \times \frac{H}{4} \times 4C$.
+The architecture is called HR-Net because it maintains the dimension of $W \times H$ from the beginning until the regression process.
+Additionally, the numbers 32 or 48 in the backbone network's name refer to the number of channels, which increase to 128 and 192 at the final stage, respectively.
+The network utilizes mean square error loss, as introduced in Section II.A.3, to generate the predicted keypoint from ground truth.

 Fig. 2.
 The proposed 2D Pose Detector architecture incorporates a multi-resolution framework adapted from the original HRNet, which includes both downsampling and upsampling processes.
-The key modification in our design is the integration of an attention mechanism into the final layer of the last two residual blocks, enhancing the model's focus and performance in key areas.
+The key modification in the proposed design is the integration of the attention mechanism inside the third sub-network, enhancing the model's focus and performance in key areas.